ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

    * `service jetty start`
    * `service jetty check`   (Jetty running pid=XXXX)

-   If you receive an error likes "*Job for jetty.service failed because the control process exited with error code.
+   If you get an error likes "*Job for jetty.service failed because the control process exited with error code.
 See "systemctl status jetty.service" and "journalctl -xe" for details.*", try this:
      * `rm /var/run/jetty.pid`
      * `systemctl start jetty.service`